We’ve all worked with someone who tends to attract drama.

 Coaching the Accountability Model

 Accountability is one of the most critical elements of personal and professional success, but it’s also one of the most overlooked.
-We often think of accountability as the promises we make to others, but, it actually starts with the promises you make to yourself.
-Developing an awareness of the thoughts that drive your moods, influence your behaviors and ultimately impact the results you get is the first step in becoming more accountable.
+We often think of accountability as the promises we make to others, but it actually starts with the promises you make to yourself.
+Developing an awareness of the thoughts that drive your moods, influence your behaviors, and ultimately impact the results you get is the first step in becoming more accountable.

 The process of becoming accountable also involves understanding that at the end of the day, only you are responsible for where you currently are and where you are going in your life.
-When dealing with a client with a victim mentality, I often start with revealing the facts needed to define the situation, and not the “facts” as they may perceive them.
+When dealing with a client with a victimhood mentality, I often start by revealing the facts needed to define the situation, and not the “facts” as they may perceive them.
 Here’s how a simple exercise might work during a coaching session:

 Client: I can’t get a meeting on my boss’ calendar.